corescript-lang/archive/README.md

 https://github.com/corescript-lang/explaination/blob/master/simpleinterpreter.md

 # Compiler
-First, "compile" the code.
+First, "sort" the code.
 This should generate make sure indents are correct, and store info for where functions are declared.
 It also needs to put code in chunks.
 This should mainly be separated by the line's indents, so functions and false if statements can be skipped easily.